 The structure of the Late Roman army was the result of reforms instituted by Constantine (306–337), which built on the reforms of Diocletian (284–305), which, in turn, built on lessons learned during the, so-called, Third-Century Crisis.
 The upshot of this evolutionary process was that the army was divided into two main elements: the comitatenses (mobile field-armies) and the limitanei (frontier troops).
 (The term limitanei is first attested in 363: Theodosian Code XII, 1.56) The commander of the frontier forces in a particular region, which could range over more than a single province, had the title dux (duke) or sometimes, rather grander, comes (count).
 Cavalry units of the comitatenses were commanded by the magister equitum, infantry units by the magister peditum.
 When a small field-army was assembled for a particular campaign, it was commanded by a comes.

-In the Notitia Dignitatum (Register of Dignitaries) – a list of Roman civil and military posts, compiled round-about 400 – the limitanei of Britain are under the command of two officers: the dux Britanniarum (Duke of the Britains) and the comes litoris Saxonici (Count of the Saxon Shore).
+In the Notitia Dignitatum (Register of Dignitaries) – a list of Roman civil and military posts, compiled round-about 400 (its precise date and purpose are subjects of much debate) – the limitanei of Britain are under the command of two officers: the dux Britanniarum (duke of the Britains) and the comes litoris Saxonici (count of the Saxon Shore).

 Under the dux Britanniarum are listed thirty-seven units – dotted about what is now northern England, and on Hadrian’s Wall.
-The garrison sites of the first fourteen units – appearing before those categorized as “along the line of the wall” – feature in an illustration representing the duke’s command (right).
+The bases of the first fourteen units – appearing before those categorized as “along the line of the wall” – feature in an illustration representing the duke’s command (right).
 The list begins with the Sixth Legion (i.e. Legio VI Victrix), commanded by a prefect.
-Its location is not actually named by the Notitia, but presumably it was York, which had been the Sixth’s base since c.122.
+Its base is not actually named by the Notitia, but presumably it was York, which had been the Sixth’s HQ since c.122.
 The dux Britanniarum himself was probably also based at York.
+(Under the heading “along the line of the wall”, are listed units occupying forts along Hadrian’s Wall – from east to west, and including Vindolanda – but then, without a further heading, are another seven units which are all evidently in the wider north-west of England.
+Not all the forts in the duke’s command are certainly identified.)

-The comes litoris Saxonici has command over the, so-called, Saxon Shore Forts – nine forts ranged round the south-east coastline.
+The comes litoris Saxonici has command over nine forts – ranged round the south-east coastline, and known as Saxon Shore forts.
 Why this particular officer had the elevated title of comes is not obvious – perhaps the command originally included the Gallic as well as the British side of the Channel.
 The unit occupying the fort at Richborough is named as the Second Augusta Legion, commanded by a prefect.
 Richborough is only a fraction of the size of II Augusta’s erstwhile fortress at Caerleon, so the new unit was clearly much smaller than the old legion.

 It seems that the comitatenses were usually billeted in towns, rather than being stationed in forts.
 Where the British field-army units were located is not known.
 Neither is it known when the field-army was established in Britain.
-It would not appear to have existed in 367, when Theodosius had to bring across field-army units from the Continent (see A Barbarian Conspiracy), and it is widely suggested that it was a creation of Stilicho, in the late-390s.
+It apparently didn’t exist in 367, when Theodosius had to bring across field-army units from the Continent (see A Barbarian Conspiracy).
+It is widely suggested that it was a creation of Stilicho, in the late-390s.